ghetzel/diecast/docs/src/README.md

 ## Configuration

-Diecast is configured by placing a file called `diecast.yml` in the same directory that the `diecast` command is run, or by specifying a filename with the `--config` command line flag.
-This file is used to adjust how Diecast renders templates and when, as well as setting up options for how files are accessed and from where.
-For more details, see the [Example Config File](/examples/diecast.sample.yml).
+You can configure Diecast by creating a file called `diecast.yml` in the same folder that the `diecast` command is run in, or by specifying the path to the file with the `--config` command line option.
+You can use this configuration file to control how Diecast renders templates and when, as well as set options for how files are accessed and from where.
+Diecast tries to use "sane defaults" whenever possible, but you can configure Diecast in many ways to suit your needs.
+For more details on these defaults and to see what goes in a `diecast.yml` file, see the [Example Config File](/examples/diecast.sample.yml).

 ## Templating

-Beyond merely acting as a simple file server, Diecast comes with a rich templating environment that allows for complex sites to be built in a composable way.
+Beyond merely acting as a simple file server, Diecast comes with a rich templating environment that you can use to build complex sites in a straightforward, easy to understand way.
+Templates are just files that you tell Diecast to treat specially.
 The default templating language used by Diecast is [Golang's built-in `text/template` package.](https://golang.org/pkg/text/template/).
-Templates are plain text files that reside in the working directory, and consist of the template content, and optionally a header section called _front matter_.
-These headers are used to specify template-specific data such as predefined data structures, paths of other templates to include, rendering options, and the inclusion of remote data via [bindings](#Bindings).
+Templates files consist of the template content, and optionally a header section called _front matter_.
+These headers are used to specify template-specific data such as predefined data structures, paths of other templates to include, rendering options, and the inclusion of remote data via [data bindings](#data-bindings).
 An example template looks like this:

 ```
 ---